 To sell “as is” you must clearly and conspicuously disclaim implied warranties, generally in writing.

 You cannot sell “as is” in some states.

-avoid implied warranties if you offer a written warranty on a
+You cannot avoid implied warranties if you offer a written warranty on a consumer product.

 You cannot avoid responsibility for personal injury caused by a defect in your product, even if you sell “as is.”